 What do you like to do when you’re away from the Hilltop?
 Do you have any hobbies?

-Writing, hiking, exploring coffee shops, and cheering on my beloved Blue Devils!
+Writing, hiking, salsa dancing, and cheering on my beloved Blue Devils!

 Name one thing most people don’t know about you.